 ‘āina was launched as a brunch pop-up in San Francisco in 2014, and evolved to a full-service restaurant in 2016.
 The vision for ‘āina is to honor the heritage of both local Hawai’i as well as Hawaiian culture through food and hospitality, as expressed in the term “Aloha”.

 Jordan was one of four finalists for the Best Chef of the Year Award in the Bay Area’s 2017 Saucy Awards, hosted by the Golden Gate Restaurant Association.
 He was named by Zagat as one of the top under-the-radar chefs to watch in the Bay Area.

-Jordan is grateful for the opportunity to have worked for many different chefs and travel throughout Asia, gaining exposure to a wide range of skills, techniques and ingredients, and is excited to be able to get back to his roots at 'āina while incorporating all the new and varied influences he has gathered over the years.
+Jordan is grateful for the opportunity to have worked for many different chefs and his travels throughout Asia, gaining exposure to a wide range of skills, techniques and ingredients, and is excited to get back to his roots at 'āina.